 end

-There's also a bunch of work to do around failover - this adapter only supports one server.
-I still don't know enough about how Starling would handle failover so I don't want to rush into implementing that and discover I've done it wrong.
+There is also work to be done around failover — this adapter only supports a single server.
+I don't yet know enough about how Starling handles failover, and I would rather not rush into an implementation that turns out to be wrong.

-If you can help by providing patches for either other transport formats or failover please do.
+If you can help with patches for other transport formats or failover support, please do.